quantastica/qiskit-toaster/README.md

 - `toaster_host` - ip address of machine running `qubit-toaster` simulator
 - `toaster_port` - port that `qubit-toaster` is listening on
 - `use_cli` - if this param is set to `True` the `qubit-toaster` will be used directly (by invoking it as executable) instead via HTTP API.
 For this to work the `qubit-toaster` binary must be available somewhere in system PATH

+### Toaster's backend_options
+  - `toaster_optimization` - integer from 0 to 7
+    - 0 - automatic optimization
+    - 1 - optimization is off
+    - 7 - highest optimization

 ## Running unit tests